paulserraino/paulserraino.com/_posts/2016-04-21-state-containers.markdown

 > There's always more than one solution to a given problem.
 What if redux didn't exist?
 How would you build an observable state container?

-I'm not going to go into the details of defining reactive programming in this blog post, instead I want to borrow the core principles of Redux (a single source of truth, read-only state and changes made with pure function), and look for different way to build a predictable state container.
+I'm not going to go into the details of defining reactive programming in this blog post, instead I want to borrow the core principles of Redux (a single source of truth, read-only state and changes made with pure function), and look for different ways to build predictable state containers.

 Let's go back to what a state container is made up of (an observable and a reducer) and approach the problem from two extremes, using some popular libraries.